-There are 26 careers in this industry
+There are 15 careers in this industry

 Design and implement computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
-Perform network modeling, analysis, and planning.
+Perform network modeling, analysis, and planning, including analysis of capacity needs for network infrastructures.
 May also design network and computer security measures.
 May research and recommend network and data communications hardware and software.

-Analyze, test, troubleshoot, and evaluate existing network systems, such as local area network (LAN), wide area network (WAN), and Internet systems or a segment of a network system.
+Analyze, test, troubleshoot, and evaluate existing network systems, such as local area networks (LAN), wide area networks (WAN), cloud networks, servers, and other data communications networks.
 Perform network maintenance to ensure networks operate correctly with minimal interruption.

-Create, modify, and test the code, forms, and script that allow computer applications to run.
-Work from specifications drawn up by software developers or other individuals.
-May assist software developers by analyzing user needs and designing software solutions.
+Create, modify, and test the code and scripts that allow computer applications to run.
+Work from specifications drawn up by software and web developers or other individuals.
 May develop and write computer programs to store, locate, and retrieve specific documents, data, and information.

-Analyze science, engineering, business, and other data processing problems to implement and improve computer systems.
-Analyze user requirements, procedures, and problems to automate or improve existing systems and review computer system capabilities, workflow, and scheduling limitations.
+Analyze science, engineering, business, and other data processing problems to develop and implement solutions to complex applications problems, system administration issues, or network concerns.
+Perform systems management and integration functions, improve existing computer systems, and review computer system capabilities, workflow, and schedule limitations.
 May analyze or recommend commercially available software.

 Design and develop solutions to complex applications problems, system administration issues, or network concerns.
 Perform systems management and integration functions.